Inspiring Generations

 Winter Term (November–March)

-This term is devoted to the study of sites and monuments of Athens and Attica, seminars offered by School staff, and independent research.
-Students are required to participate in the course 'Topography and Monuments of Athens and Attica.'
+Winter term is devoted to the study of sites and monuments of Athens and Attica, seminars offered by School staff, and independent research.
+Regular Members are required to participate in the course 'Topography and Monuments of Athens and Attica.'
 This course meets at sites and museums in Athens two mornings a week, while a third day is given over to trips at sites in Attica, including Marathon, Rhamnous, Sounion, and Eleusis.
 The winter term also may include trips to the Saronic Gulf, Euboea, and other notable sites/areas.

 Regular Members normally attend one of the Whitehead Distinguished Scholar seminars and the Wiener Laboratory offerings in archaeological science.
 They may elect to participate in other mini-seminars, courses, and workshops offered by School staff.
 The seminar themes will be announced to accepted participants ahead of the fall term.